Radziłów: Late modern period

 During the partitions of Poland, after the suppression of the 1863 January Uprising against Russia, the Tsarist authorities changed the administrative divisions of Congress Poland placing Radziłów in the Łomża province.
 In 1869 the town was stripped of its town charter and became the village; however the population was steadily increasing due to Russian repressions against Jews some of whom found refuge in the area.
 The Jewish merchants expanded local trade, established breweries, small craft and various services.

 Following the rebirth of Poland after World War I, two new public schools were established employing ten teachers, and two Jewish schools.

+World War II

+At the start of World War II, the Germans entered the town on 7 September 1939, but turned the town over to the Soviet Union at the end of September in accordance with the Molotov–Ribbentrop Pact.

 In 1940, the town had a population of 2,865 people, of which 500 were Jews.